bunnyhawk/rhigdon-blog/src/posts/email-aws.md

 };
 ```

-You can see my full code up in my [Covid Memorial API](https://github.com/bunnyhawk/covid-memorial-api) in Github.
+That is essentially it.
+You can see the full code up in my [COVID Memorial API](https://github.com/bunnyhawk/covid-memorial-api) in Github.
+You're also welcome to check out how it was integrated by [our front-end](https://github.com/bunnyhawk/covid-names).
+Thank you for taking the time to read.